 Jenny is really good at making potstickers.
 Her folds are perfect.
 I love the perfect little ridges on the edge.
-It makes me anal heart really happy :) Anyway, I am also a fan of eating Jenny’s potstickers.
+It makes my heart really happy. :) Anyway, I am also a fan of eating Jenny’s potstickers.
 Mainly the pan fried ones she makes.
 I love how crispy they get on the outside.
 These simple little Chicken Potstickers are one of those great back pocket recipes to have when you gotta make a little appetizer for yourself, or for a crowd.
 Enjoy this recipe!

 Hungry for more?